Financial planning tools and services to put you on the path to the future you want

-One of the most unique aspects of the NewRetirement Planner is that it let’s you “try on” different ways of planning for a long term care event.
-You can roughly model what happens if you buy long term care insurance, purchase a deferred income annuity or opt to have a relative care for you.
+One of the most unique aspects of the NewRetirement Planner is that it lets you “try on” different ways of planning for a long term care event.
+You can roughly model what happens if you buy long term care insurance, purchase a deferred income annuity, or opt to have a relative care for you.

 Dividend investing can still be considered a good source of retirement income, but dividend-paying stocks should be balanced with other types of investments in a diversified portfolio.

-That type of thinking could be disastrous for retirement planning.
+In the SOA survey, 65% of pre-retirees and 48% of retirees said they think inflation will affect the amount of money they need each year in retirement at least somewhat.
 Retirement planning that doesn’t take inflation into account may meet the needs of retirees early in retirement but fail to address their needs ten to 15 years later.

 Consider that from 1913 to 2013 the average US inflation rate was 3.22%.
 While that sounds reasonable on a year-by-year basis, that rate of inflation means prices doubled every 20 years.

 Retirees are also more affected by cost increases in certain categories of spending that general cost-of-living indexes may not emphasize, such as Medicare premiums, health care costs and long-term care expenses.
 Cost-of-living increases in Social Security benefits have not kept pace with increases in these categories.

 Inflation can be one of the more damaging of the common retirement surprises.

-The NewRetirement Planner allows you set and change your own pessimistic and optimistic inflation rates — giving you a better picture of your future.
+The NewRetirement Planner allows you to set and change your own pessimistic and optimistic inflation rates — giving you a better picture of your future.

-The potential stock market declines or losses in the housing market are reasons to worry about retirement.
+Potential stock market declines or losses in the housing market are reasons to worry about retirement.